gdubicki/dynamotd/README.md

 ![Dynamotd](dynamotd.png)

-* **Useful default info** - CPU Load, Memory use, Network use, Disk space use etc.,
+* **Useful default info** - CPU Load, Memory use, Disk space use etc.,
 * **Semantic colors** - for example red if load is higher than number of cores,
 * **Customizable** - reorder and remove default lines,

 ## How-to

+Download the single binary from released.

-Add it to your system as a dynamic MOTD by following these great guides:
+Add it to your system as a dynamic MOTD by following one of these great guides:
 * [Ubuntu/Debian](https://ownyourbits.com/2017/04/05/customize-your-motd-login-message-in-debian-and-ubuntu/),
 * (TODO: add RedHat/Centos and more)